30 days of no alcohol.

 Which is why I didn’t bring it up in Friday Faves until later.

 I don’t drink heavily or even drink every day, but there’s enough times that I knew that 30 days would take effort on my part.

 Especially because the hubby was not joining me on this particular experiment of mine.
 And yes, I call it an experiment.
 That’s because I often do these mental or physical experiments or research projects in which I am the subject.

-I’m not gonna lie, the hardest day of each week was Sunday night when the hubby and I would sit down to watch Game of Thrones.
+I’m not gonna lie, the hardest day of each week during the alcohol detox was Sunday night when the hubby and I would sit down to watch Game of Thrones.
 It is the only show that I stop what I’m doing to sit down and watch with him.
 We usually have our wine or our beer and decompress while watching this epic storyline before heading into the work/school week.